pingcap/docs/reference/tools/tiup/mirrors.md

 ## `mirrors` description

-Execute the following command to get the help documentation of the `mirrors` component:
+Execute the following command to get the help information of the `mirrors` component:

 {{< copyable "shell-regular" >}}